 Silicone Spray for Squeaky Shoes

-Using a Silicone spray such as WD40 is a well-known hack for helping silence shoes that are making noise.
-Just take care when you are using this spray as certain materials such as velvet or suede are not going to be suitable for this solution.
+Using a Silicone spray such as WD40 is a well-known hack for helping silence squeaky shoes that are making noise.
+Just take care when you are using this spray as certain materials such as velvet or suede are not going to be suitable for this product.

-Just put some of the spray onto a cotton ball or a clean cloth and start to work it into the seams and crevices in shoe joins.
+Just put some of the spray onto a cotton ball or a clean cloth and start to work it into the seams and crevices in the shoe joints to fix squeaky shoes.
 Clean any excess off with a paper towel and you should have silenced the noise.

 Get Rid of Shoe Noise – Use Talcum or Baby Powder